justeslam/offsec2/README.md

-# Scripts
+# OffensiveSecurity
-A repository of useful scripts that will help you pass the OSCP.
+A repository of useful offensive security notes & scripts.
+In progress.